biaandersson/gloud-tf-automation/README.md

 }
 ```

 You also need to have your own ssh key pair.
 Change the `ssh-keys` secret in the GitHub repo to the contents of your public key.
 The private key will be used to ssh into the instance.
-Remember to change the `generic/modules/automation/scripts/` to set your onw ssh keys.
+Remember to change the `generic/modules/automation/scripts/` to set your own ssh keys.

 ```bash
 ssh-keygen -t ecdsa -f <key-name>